-Note: Students who do not meet one or more of these criteria MAY be admissible through an alternate path.
+Note: Students who have no developmental course needs, but who do not meet one or more of these criteria MAY be admissible through an alternate path.
 Submit application materials, then contact an admissions counselor to discuss other possible options.

-ENTRY OPTIONS FOR TRANSFER STUDENTS WITH 12 OR MORE HOURS THAT NEED ONE OR MORE DEVELOPMENTAL COURSES
+ENTRY OPTIONS FOR TRANSFER STUDENTS WITH 18 OR MORE HOURS THAT NEED ONE OR MORE DEVELOPMENTAL COURSES

-Students having a 2.0 cumulative grade point average, but are required to take one or more developmental courses may be admitted through one of the following options:
+Students having a 2.0 cumulative grade point average, but are required to take one or more developmental courses may be admitted through an alternative path after completing one of the following options:

-1. Continue enrollment a prior institution or enroll in a community college to complete the development tal requirements prior to applying for admission as a transfer student to Southeastern.

-2. Take the COMPASS exam and obtain a passing score in all developmental requirements if no attempts that those courses have been previously made.
+- 1. Continue enrollment at a prior institution or enroll in a community college to complete the developmental requirements prior to applying for admission as a transfer student to Southeastern. - 2.
+Take the COMPASS exam and obtain a passing score in all developmental requirements if no attempts that those courses have been previously made.

-Transfer students with 12 or more hours may provide official ACT scores to verify whether develop mental requirements have been met.
+Note: Transfer students with 18 or more hours may provide official ACT scores to verify whether developmental requirements have been met.